Canon XS vs Fujifilm X-T30

 |8.||Canon T1i||Y||mono / mono||-||-||mini||2.0||-||-||-|

 It is notable that the X-T30 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XS does not provide wifi capability.

-The X-T30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the XS has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XS was succeeded by the Canon T3.
+Both the XS and the X-T30 have been discontinued, but can regularly be found used on eBay.
+The XS was replaced by the Canon T3, while the X-T30 was followed by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon XS better than the Fujifilm X-T30 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS Rebel XS: